Three Wisconsin bills proposing bans terms like “meat” and “milk” for plant-based meat and dairy alternatives are under fire.

-The Plant Based Foods Association is criticising bills that proposing restrictions on the labelling of plant-based food alternatives as “meat” and “milk” in restaurant menus in Wisconsin.
+The Plant Based Foods Association is criticising bills proposing restrictions on the labelling of plant-based food alternatives as “meat” and “milk” in restaurant menus in Wisconsin.

 As lawmakers call for urgent implementation to prevent consumer confusion, the Wisconsin state assembly committee on agriculture has approved two bills backed by the dairy industry that aim to restrict terms like “milk”, “cheese” and “yogurt” to products that are derived from “lactating hooved mammals”, irrespective of whether the brands use terms like “plant-based”, “vegan” or “dairy-free”.